jometzg/acr-sync/README.md

 # Azure Container Registry selective synchronisation

+## Scenario
+A vendor wants to supply their software in the form of container images to a customer.
+The vendor only wants to supply selective images and so places these on a public-facing Azure Container Registry (ACR) instance.
+The customer has their own ACR and does not want to make this public, nor give any vendor keys to their ACR.
+But does want to get copies of new images from their vendors when they become available.

+## The Approach
 Synchronise selected repositories from one Azure container registry to another.
 This is an implementation where a vendor has some repositories they wish to make available to a customer - where the customer's container registry is not necesarily public-facing.

 ![alt text](images/acr-sync.png "ACR selective sync")

-## Scenario

-A vendor wants to supply their software in the form of images to a customer.
-The vendor only wants to supply selective images and so places these on a public-facing Azure Container Registry (ACR) instance.
-The customer has an Azure Container Registry and does not want to make this public, nor give any vendor keys to their ACR.
-But does want to get copies of new images when they become available.

 ## Implementation